stampit-org/stampit/README.md

 ## More chaining

-You can change the stamp in question (`this`) using chaining methods.
+You can create new stamps using chaining methods.

 Chain `.methods()` ...